top of page

 Attachment Informed EMDR

-At Live Life Happy Therapy Nicola Griffiths, Founder and Director uses a relational approach to EMDR, influenced by the work of Laurel Parnell.
-This way of working recognises that many struggles in the present stem from early attachment wounds, experiences of not feeling safe, seen, or cared for as a child.
+At Live Life Happy Therapy, I work using a relational approach to EMDR, influenced by the work of Laurel Parnell.
+This way of working recognises that many present-day difficulties are shaped by early attachment experiences, including times when we may not have felt safe, seen, or cared for.

 Attachment-informed EMDR puts emotional safety at the centre.
 It focuses on strengthening inner resources, healing negative beliefs (like “I’m not good enough” or “People will leave me”), and gently reprocessing old wounds.
 This approach is especially powerful when working with relationship difficulties, as it helps create healthier patterns of connection, trust, and intimacy.